darkerlu/vscode-docs/docs/supporting/faq.md

 DateApproved: 7/7/2016
 MetaDescription: Our docs contain a Common Questions section.
 Here are items that don't fit in the other topics.
 ---
+# vscode for php
+PHP syntax position detection and function definitions to jump

 # Visual Studio Code FAQ

 Our docs contain a **Common Questions** section as needed for specific topics.
 We've captured items here that don't fit in the other topics.